 - 1. Represent.
 Complete a momentum-impulse chart for the system of the block.
 How much momentum did the system lose? - 2.
 Reason.
-Are there any important interactions between the system objects and the external environment?
-How does this help to explain the loss of momentum?
+Are there any important interactions between the system (the block) and the external environment?
+How does this help to explain the system's loss of momentum?

-The Momentum Conservation Condition: The momentum of a system is conserved when the net force the system experiences is zero.
+The Momentum Conservation Condition: The total momentum of a system remains constant when the net force the system experiences is zero.
 The total momentum of a system can change if the system experiences a net force from its environment (objects outside the system).
-This change, also known as the impulse, is related to the net force and the amount of time the force acts: $\Delta \vec{p}{system} = \vec{J} = \vec{F}{net} \Delta t$.
-When $F{net} = 0$ (or J = 0) the system's momentum is conserved.
+This change, also known as the impulse, is related to the net force and the amount of time the force acts: $\Delta p{system} = J = F{ne}\Delta t$.
+When $F{net} = 0$ (or J = 0) the system's momentum is remains constant.
 Use this as the criteria to decide whether to use momentum to solve a problem.

-3. Represent.
-Draw an ID and FD for the system of the block.
+- 3. Represent.
+Draw an ID and FD for the system of the block. - 4.
+Speculate.

-4. Speculate.
 Consider the force responsible for slowing the block.
 What is the other force in a 3rd law pair with that force?
 Use that other force to help you guess where the block's momentum went.
 Make a guess and move on!